divine-ray/Servilia/README.md

 * Lifeforms and species are described in [[Species of Servilia]].
 * The files in the WIP or Projects/Workpieces directory are mostly texts sourced from sudden inspiration, and those are the most coherent in terms of action.
 * [[Regarding the Planets and Star]] explains the current state of the solar system.
-* Starting Today the #First-Reading tag shall be
+* Starting Today the #First-Reading tag shall be made.
 ### Timeline
 A coherent story/timeline is yet to come.
 However, the History of Servilia (The name of this continent) can roughly be divided into "The Past", "The Present" and "The Future".